EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 ### data-ajax-cart-section

-A container with the `data-ajax-cart-section` attribute within a section is a sign for Liquid Ajax Cart that the section should be updated after another Ajax request.
+A container with the `data-ajax-cart-section` attribute within a section is a sign for Liquid Ajax Cart that the section should be updated after another AJAX request.

 The container must be a root HTML element in a section.